Indatus/dispatcher/README.md

-**Dispatcher** allows you to schedule your artisan commands within your Laravel project.
-This eliminates the need to touch the crontab when deploying, allows commands to run per environment and keeps your scheduling logic where it should be, in your version control.
+**Dispatcher** allows you to schedule your artisan commands within your Laravel project, eliminating the need to touch the crontab when deploying.
+It also allows commands to run per environment and keeps your scheduling logic where it should be, in your version control.

 [![Latest Stable Version](https://poser.pugx.org/indatus/dispatcher/v/stable.png)](https://packagist.org/packages/indatus/dispatcher) [![Total Downloads](https://poser.pugx.org/indatus/dispatcher/downloads.png)](https://packagist.org/packages/indatus/dispatcher) [![Build Status](https://travis-ci.org/Indatus/dispatcher.png?branch=master)](https://travis-ci.org/Indatus/dispatcher)